Shahbag: Historic mansions

-Also located in Shahbag are several mansions built by Dhaka Nawab Family in the 19th century.
+Also located in Shahbagh are several mansions built by Dhaka Nawab Family in the 19th century.
 These mansions not only figured prominently in the history of Dhaka, but also gained mention in the histories of both Bengal and British India.

 A well-known Nawab family mansion is the Ishrat Manzil.
 Originally, a dance-hall for the performances of Baijees, or dancing women, (including, among the famous ones, Piyari Bai, Heera Bai, Wamu Bai and Abedi Bai), the mansion became the venue for the All-India Muslim Education Society Conference in 1906, which was attended by 4,000 participants.
 In 1912, Society convened here again under the leadership of Nawab Salimullah, and met with Lord Hardinge, the Viceroy of India.
-The Ishrat Manzil was subsequently rebuilt as Hotel Shahbag (designed by British architects Edward Hicks and Ronald McConnel), the first major international hotel in Dhaka.
+The Ishrat Manzil was subsequently rebuilt as Hotel Shahbagh (designed by British architects Edward Hicks and Ronald McConnel), the first major international hotel in Dhaka.
 In 1965, the building was acquired by the Institute of Post-graduate Medicine and Research (IPGMR), and later, in 1998, by the Bangabandhu Sheikh Mujib Medical University (BSMMU).

 Another Nawab mansion is the Jalsaghar.
 Built as a skating rink and a ballroom for the Nawabs, it was later converted into an eatery and meeting place for students and faculty of Dhaka University and renamed Madhur Canteen.
 In the late 1960s, Madhur Canteen became a focal point for planning student protests against the West Pakistan regime.
 Flanked on one side by the Dhaka University's Faculty of Fine Arts and on the other by the Institute of Business Administration (IBA), the Madhur Canteen remains a powerful political symbol.

 Nishat Manjil was built as the princely stable and clubhouse for the Nawabs, and served as a venue of receptions for the statesmen of the day, including Lord Dufferin (Viceroy of India), Lord Carmichael (Governor of Bengal), Sir Steuart Bayley (Lt.
 Governor of Bengal), Sir Charles Alfred Elliott (Lt.
 Governor of Bengal), and John Woodburn (Lt.
 Governor of Bengal).

-The Nawab's Paribag House was built by Khwaja Salimullah in the memory of his sister, Pari Banu.
+The Nawab's Paribagh House was built by Khwaja Salimullah in the memory of his sister, Pari Banu.
 Later, with the downturn in the family's fortunes, his son, Nawab Khwaja Habibullah, lived here for many years.
 The hammam (bath) and the hawakhana (green house) were regarded as marvels of design in the early 20th century.

 Sujatpur Palace, the oldest Nawab mansion in the area, later became the residence for the Governor of East Bengal during the Pakistani Regime, and was subsequently turned into the Bangla Academy, the Supreme Bengali Language Authority in Bangladesh.
 Some of the palace grounds was handed over to the TSC (Teacher Student Center) of Dhaka University, and became a major cultural and political meeting place in the 1970s.